vivekmu/vivekmu/README.md

-- 📫 How to reach me vivekshawn555@gmail.com , https://www.linkedin.com/in/vivek-murugesan-63460b59/ , https://discord.gg/ENx5eakpA5
+- 📫 How to reach me Gmail - vivekshawn555@gmail.com , LinkedIn - https://www.linkedin.com/in/vivek-murugesan-63460b59/ , Discord - https://discord.gg/ENx5eakpA5

 <!---
 vivekmu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.